 The Table Data panel shows the data in the Graph Data Panel in tabular format.
 In the Show X entries drop-down in the top right of the Table Data panel, you can choose how many lines of data you wish to see in the table.
 You can also click the arrows beside any of the column headers and sort the data from lowest to highest value.

 The Table Data panel contains a General Panel on the left and a Goals Panel on the right.
-The General panel shows general data about the item on the far left and the Goals panel shows eCPA for selected goals for that item.
+The General panel shows general data about the item on the far left and the Goals panel shows more informative metrics relating to the goals performance.

 Note: When in the Campaigns & Variations > Variations tab, you can pause campaigns and variations directly from the Table Data panel.
 This can be useful when you identify under-performing campaigns from viewing your statistics.